surfer190/fixes/docs/testing/fast_test_slow_test.md

 Often said by the guy that thinks tests are stupid and argues against his teams ability to test effectively.

 With these fragile system tests we get specific Regression protection.
-Protection against layers intergrating incorrectly, not the fine grained elements.
+Protection against layers integrating incorrectly, not the fine grained elements.

 No help with refactoring as it is slow.

-Not interacting with small components and not enhacing design.
+Not interacting with small components and not enhancing design.

 ## How to Fail

 * If you use selenium as your primary testing tool you will fail.
-It can't be run before commiting cause it is so slow.
+It can't be run before committing cause it is so slow.
 Broken all the time.
 * Unit tests that are too big.
 Run time of test grows linearly.
 * Writing fine-grained tests around legacy code.
 Tight tests that bake the badness in forever.